All users must be assigned a unique ID before granting them access to cardholder data |

-Sign-up for Action1 Free Edition to streamline compliance efforts for your network of endpoints.
-Such as you can simplify assessments of 8.1.1: Assign Unique User IDs for your internal or external auditors, create instant or regular compliance reports that prove your compliance while reducing the costs.
+Sign-up for Action1 Free Edition to receive real-time alerts and view instant data from your endpoints, such as alert on 8.1.1: Assign Unique User IDs created, deleted or modified or run live or scheduled queries with the ability to export to CSV or Excel.
 Action1 Endpoint Security Platform is entirely SaaS, with online web interface (no management tools to install) and it has zero cost for basic functionality.
-Running in the Cloud, Action1 discovers all of your endpoints within seconds and allows you to pass compliance audits and maintain continuous compliance with ease.
+Running in the Cloud, Action1 discovers all of your endpoints in seconds and you can query your entire network in plain English.

 Related Alerts and Reports:

 8.1.2: Management of User IDs

 Control addition, deletion, and modification of user ID, credentials and other identifier objects

 8.1.3: Revoke Access for Terminated Employees

 Ensure that any terminated users lose their access to corporate systems

 8.1.4: Inactive User Accounts

 Remove or disable user accounts that have been inactive for over 90 days